ItsAdi22/Restaurant-management-system/README.md

-# Hello, this is the first project I created in my second year using Flask framework.
+# Hello!
+This is the first project I created using Flask framework in my second year.

 ## This project is free to use and anyone can contribute to it | Just give me credits `:)`